Heljarmyrkr/Heljarmyrkr/README.md

 # 👋 Hi, I'm Heljarmyrkr

 Welcome to my GitHub profile! 👨‍💻 I'm passionate about technology and software development.
-Currently, I'm working on **Pyst-it**, a fun and customizable **Post-it** app for the desktop! 🚀
+Currently, I'm working on **Pyst-it** 🚀

 ## 🔥 Featured Project: **Pyst-it**
 **Pyst-it** is a fun, customizable version of the classic **Post-it**, with support for multiple notes, random colors, and more! 🗒️